Meet Sarasota School Board candidate David Graham

 David Graham, candidate for Sarasota County School Board for District 2, decided to run because he felt the community no longer had a say in district matters.

 Graham, 53, was born in Indianapolis, Indiana.
 His family moved to Sarasota when he was a teen.
-He moved back north at age 20 and returned in 2016, which he said has always been a dream of his.
+He moved back north at age 20 after his father died, and returned in 2016, which he said had always been a dream of his.

-He is a graduate from Riverview High School in Sarasota, and has three boys, and two grandchildren.
+He is a graduate of Riverview High School in Sarasota, and has three boys and two grandchildren.

-Graham is the data management coordinator for the school district, a SC/TA union member, a Florida Department of Education Eligible 6-12 business teacher, and a professional photographer.
+Graham is currently the data management coordinator for the school district, a member of the SC/TA union, a Florida Department of Education Eligible 6-12 business teacher, and a professional photographer.

-The Gondolier spoke with Graham about his candidacy, issues he cares about, and his hopes for the district’s future.
+The Sun asked Graham about his candidacy, issues he cares about, and his hopes for the district’s future.

 Why do you want to serve on the School Board?